 Reading

 How can a child who has lost everything survive several years alone in the dark Ukrainian forests?
-Aharon Appelfeld is ten years old when he escapes the camp.
-His long wandering will lead him, four years later, to Palestine.
-Immersed in silence since the beginning of the war, he learns a new language.
-He will now use it to try to connect the different strata of his life to their lost roots.
+Aharon Appelfeld was ten years old when he escaped from the camp.
+His long wandering led him, four years later, to Palestine.
+Plunged into silence since the beginning of the war, he learns a new language.
+He will now use it to try to connect the different strata of his life with their lost roots.
 By Francis Huster, actor.

 Register on the Memorial website